jsr-io/jsr/frontend/docs/why.md

 The goal of JSR is to work everywhere JavaScript works, and to provide a runtime-agnostic registry for JavaScript and TypeScript code.
 Today, JSR works with Deno and other npm environments that populate a `node_modules`.
-This means that Node, Bun, Cloudflare Workers, and other projects that manage dependencies with a `package.json` can interoperate with JSR as well.
+This means that Node.js, Bun, Cloudflare Workers, and other projects that manage dependencies with a `package.json` can interoperate with JSR as well.

 We intend to expand our support of bundlers and other runtimes as time goes on,